DarkLaughter/Encounters/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Objectives
+* A user can create a profile
+* A user can post an encounter
+* A user can comment on an encounter
+* A user can view current Cryptids and the info in the app
+* A user can create/add a new Cryptid to the app
+* A User can add media appearance or cultural reference to a cryptid

 Things you may want to cover:

 * Ruby version